MSL Aero H80

 The MSL Aero H80 is a French ultralight aircraft that was designed by Massimo Tedesco and Sebastian Lefebre and produced by MSL Aero of Limoges-Fourches.

-The company seem to have gone out of business in early 2015 and production ended.
+The company seems to have gone out of business in early 2015 and production ended.

 Design and development

 The aircraft was designed to comply with the Fédération Aéronautique Internationale microlight rules.
 It features a strut-braced high-wing, a two-seats-in-side-by-side configuration enclosed cockpit, fixed tricycle landing gear and a single engine in tractor configuration.

 The aircraft is made from sheet aluminum.
 Its 8.60 m span wing has an area of 10.6 m2 and flaps.
 The wing is supported by V-struts and jury struts.
 Standard engines available are the 80 hp Rotax 912UL and the 100 hp Rotax 912ULS four-stroke powerplants.